Gas Works Park

 Gas Works Park rises above the north shore of Lake Union, a vaulted rampart of rusted towers and pipelines that serve as a testament to a bygone industrial age.

-Once a productive coal gasification plant, the curious structure has been preserved and repurposed as a public park since its closure in 1956.
+Once a productive gasification plant, which converted superheated coal and crude oil into synthetic gas, the curious structure has been preserved since the plant’s closure in 1956 and opened to the public as a park in 1975.

 Nowadays, Gas Works Park has been expanded into seven sections open to the public, although much of the works remains fenced off due to safety concerns (forming what has been beguilingly described as the plant’s “forbidden zone”).
 The park hosts everything from free concerts to athletic competitions to kite-flying and live action roleplaying tournaments.
 It remains one of the most popular free spaces in Seattle, and stands as a uniquely captivating draw to both locals and tourists alike.